Updated May 22, 2023

 This is the stage where the development team presents to the product owner.
 The Team collaborates about what was done and adapts the Backlog as needed.
 They present the work which is “done.”
 This is the end of the sprint.
 At an ideal stage, the sprint review meeting can go for a duration of one hour per week.

 4. Sprint Retrospective

 The sprint retrospective stage of the meeting is headed by the scrum master, which is done after the sprint review.
 The Team discusses what went right, what went wrong, and how to improve in the next sprint.
-This means it gives the look back on past events and ways to improve.
+This means it gives a look back on past events and ways to improve.
 It gives a chance to the team to give feedback to the management on the progress of the project.
 This creates a plan for improvement in the next sprint.

 Artifacts in Scrum Method

 There are three artifacts in the scrum method that are product increment, product backlog, and sprint backlog.
 Let us now understand in detail.

 The product backlog is the detailed document of the scrum team.
 It’s the final document that is referred for any details regarding the product.
 This is owned by the PO, and he uses this to explain the top requirements for any sprint to be carried.

 For ease, the product backlog should contain few rules:

 - The product backlog should contain priorities.
 This helps in delivering as per priority.

 - The product backlog should not contain any detailed statement; it’s a top requirements document.

 - Product backlog must be dynamic; it should change as per when the requirement gets into detailed work.
 As there are changes per requirement, the document changes, and a new requirements area is added to accommodate the changes per requirement.

 There are two major points to remember in the sprint backlog.

 - Making decisions in a group: Each and every state should be decided by the whole team and grouped.